 - Conducted Walk4trees Challenge under the MOVE RIGHT element to plant 40,000 trees in 14 sites across 11 states.
-It is an element under the MESTIfit4health responsibility towards the environment and community. - Conducted eight Leaders Reach Out (LRO) sessions, led by PETRONAS President and Group CEO and the Executive Leadership Team (ELT), which provided a platform for open sharing and dialogues about mental health and wellness with the leaders.
-This was done to improve psychological safety and strengthen work
+It is an element under the MESTIfit4health programme to drive active lifestyles and fulfil our responsibility towards the environment and community. - Conducted eight Leaders Reach Out (LRO) sessions, led by PETRONAS President and Group CEO and the Executive Leadership Team (ELT), which provided a platform for open sharing and dialogues about mental health and wellness with the leaders.
+This was done to improve psychological safety and strengthen work culture through an empathetical approach by the leaders.